JensBender/rental-price-prediction/README.md

 <!-- DATA COLLECTION -->
 ## Data Collection
 + Scraped 1680 property listings from an online property portal in Singapore using cloudscraper and Beautiful Soup.
-+ Collected information on property name, price, address, size, bedrooms, bathrooms, property type, furnishing, build year, distance to MRT, and agent description.
++ Collected information on property name, price, address, size, bedrooms, bathrooms, property type, furnishing, built year, distance to MRT, and agent description.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>